 |N.B.: because this article was rapidly becoming quite large, it has been split.
 Thus, the part of it depicting the early operations of the French and Allied armies in the spring of 1759, including the Allied offensive against Frankfurt and the ensuing battle of Bergen, has been moved to a different article entitled 1759 - Allied spring offensive in West Germany .|

 After his failed attempt to capture Frankfurt and his defeat at the battle of Bergen, Ferdinand of Brunswick had gradually retreated northwards, reaching Ziegenhain some 30 km from Fritzlar by April 23.
 He would remain there until May 15.

 French Invasion of the Weser Countries

-By April 26, the Duc de Broglie’s corps consisted of: 29 bns, 1 artillery bn with 18 pieces, 31 sqns (including Volontaires de Nassau (4 sqns)), 1,620 Volontaires (1,200 Volontaires de Clermont and 420 Volontaires d'Alsace).
+By April 26, Broglie’s Corps consisted of: 29 bns, 1 artillery bn with 18 pieces, 31 sqns (including Royal-Nassau Hussards (4 sqns)), 1,620 Volontaires (1,200 Volontaires Étrangers de Clermont Prince and 420 Volontaires d'Alsace).

 On April 30

 - Elector Karl Theodor von der Pfalz concluded a subsidy contract to provide troops of the Palatine Army to France .

 - The former army of the Prince de Soubise consisted of 50 bns and 53 sqns; and the Saxon contingent of 15 bns.

 - The corps under the command of the Comte de Saint-Germain consisted of 14 bns, 4 sqns.

 In May, Enghien Infanterie (2 bns) was transferred to the Army of the Rhine as reinforcements.
 Meanwhile, 14 sqns and some bns returned to France.